 The scary part was it worked.
 They were so good; police started to get promotions for such outstanding police work.
 Good news for St. Paul, bad for Minneapolis and the surrounding communities.

 The St. Paul Gangster Tour

-This summer I got the opportunity to take a St. Paul Gangster Tour offered by Wabasha Street Caves.
-The tour lasted a couple hours and offered a lot of great information on the history of St. Paul.
-As a girl from the West side of the suburbs, I have to say I haven’t spent much time on that side of the cities.
-I was amazed at all the history I learned.
+The St. Paul Gangster Tour is offered by Wabasha Street Caves.
+The tour lasted a couple of hours and offered a lot of great information on the history of St. Paul.
+As a girl from the west side of the suburbs, I have to say I haven’t spent much time on that side of the cities.
+I was amazed at all the gangster history I learned.
 I kept making mental notes on places I wanted to go back to just to photograph.
-It turned out to be one of the Best St Paul Tours I’ve done.
+It turned out to be one of the best St Paul tours I have been on.

-The St. Paul Gangster Tour was great.
-They show up in a nicely air-conditioned coach and took you through the streets of St. Paul.
+The St. Paul Gangster Tour was on an air-conditioned coach and took you through the streets of St. Paul.
 Along the way, one of the local gangsters of the day entertain you and filled you in on all the antics they were up to.
 They took you by John Dillinger’s house.
 You saw the location of famous shootouts and even the Ham’s kidnapping location.
-We found out where the Ma Barker’s gang was staying and how they managed to escape the FBI thanks to the help of the St. Paul police.
+We found out where the Ma Barker’s gang was staying and how they managed to escape the FBI thanks to the help of the St. Paul Police.
 You’ll find out all about Baby Face Nelson and Alvin Creepy Karpis.

 My family had such a great time.
 If you’re looking for more information on the history, check out the book John Dillinger Slept Here: A crooks’ tour of crime and corruption in St. Paul by Paul Maccabee.
 Otherwise, schedule your own St. Paul gangster tour by calling (651)292-1220.
+You can also pair it with a Wabasha Street Cave Tour for more gangster fun.
 You won’t regret it.